TheCaptain989/lidarr-flac2mp3/README.md

 **`/usr/local/bin/flac2mp3.sh`**

+New track file(s) with an MP3 extension will be placed in the same directory as the original FLAC file(s).
+Existing MP3 files with the same track name will be overwritten.

-**NOTE:** The original audio files will be deleted and permanently lost.
+**NOTE:** The original FLAC audio file(s) will be deleted and permanently lost.

 ### Syntax